giacomo-santoni/SC-project/README.md

 # MACHINE LEARNING METHOD for DAZZLED CAMERAS RECOGNITION

 > N.B.
-Before running **cnn_model.ipynb**, please refer to the _Dataset_ section for instructions on downloading data and to the _Code execution_ section for the required libraries.
+Before running **cnn_model.ipynb**, please refer to the _Before the execution_ paragraph for instructions on downloading data and for the required libraries.

 ## Abstract
 <p align="justify"> This project is part of the workflow of the simulation chain for the GRAIN detector within the SAND calorimeter of the DUNE experiment.
 GRAIN, which is a LAr (Liquid Argon) detector, detects scintillating photons produced inside the Ar volume using specialized cameras.
 These cameras consist of a sensor (matrix of SiPMs) and a Hadamard mask.
 These photons can be produced either from outside or inside the camera: depending on the number of photons internally generated, the camera is categorized as either dazzled or not-dazzled.
 Due to limitations in the current reconstruction algorithm, the dazzled cameras cannot be used.
 Hence, a classification that separates these two sets of images is needed.</p>